annotation/text-fabric/tf/docs/about/annotateBrowser.md

 **N.B.**
-If you have filtered the paragraphs, and under **select** you have chosen to work with `all` results, (de)selecting only works for the occurrences in the filtered paragraphs.
+If you have filtered the paragraphs, and under **select** you have chosen to work with `all` results, selecting and deselecting only work for the occurrences in the filtered paragraphs.
-The other results are not (de)selectable, and will all be affected.
+The other results are not selectable or deselectable, and will all be affected.

 **Several surface forms for one entity**